 For over one year, the EUR/USD has been stuck in a tight trading range between about $1.05 and $1.15 as seen in figure 6.
 The news Friday pressured the pair to the midpoint of its range near $1.10, before rebounding a bit.
 If the EUR/USD breaks from this range in the coming weeks or months, it could be telling.
 For instance, a break above $1.15 could be a sign of stabilization in the European Union.
 Conversely, a break below $1.05 could be a sign that the European Union is at risk of further destabilization.

 Stay Tuned for More News and Analysis of Brexit

 Now that you have a little more long-term context in key markets relating to the Brexit news, make sure to stay tuned to Ticker Tape for more coverage of this story.

 The best way to stay plugged in to the Brexit story is by following JJ Kinahan.
-In case you missed it, JJ covered the story in the Market Update this morning and will have an update later Friday afternoon.

 Like the Sound of $1,000 Cash?